neo4j/neo4j/community/README.txt

-Neo4j Apoc 1.0 - Basic Neo4j examples
+Neo4j with Basic Examples

-This is Apoc -- A Package Of Components for Neo4j.
 The purpose of this package is to provide an easy-to-get-going distribution of the Neo4j graph database and a handful of commonly used components.
 It includes the binary jar files for these components as well as example code that shows basic usage.

-Included in this release of Apoc is:
+Included in this release of Neo4j is:

    neo4j-kernel:         the neo4j graph database engine
    neo4j-index:          indexing and data structures